xavier-orcutt/chinle-primarycare-scheduler/README.md

 Currently, only the internal medicine scheduler is active.
 Versions for family practice and pediatrics are in development.

 ## Problem Overview
-Creating fair and functional clinic schedules is complex.
-This tool treats the task as a constraint-based puzzle, searching for a schedule that satisfies all pre-defined rules.

-While the number of possible schedules is enormous, especially across months and departments, only a small fraction are valid.
+Consider a 5-day week with 9 total clinic sessions.
+If 5 providers are available and each can work up to 6 sessions, the number of valid weekly assignments is a subset of all possible ways to distribute providers across sessions while respecting staffing limits and weekly caps.

+A rough upper bound on the number of combinations, ignoring all real-world constraints, is:

+$${\binom{5}{3}}^9 = 10^9 = 1,\!000,\!000,\!000 \text{ possible schedules}$$

+C(5,3)^9 = 10^9 = 1,000,000,000 unconstrainted upper bound of solutions

+Even after applying just a single constraint, limiting each provider to a maximum of 5 sessions per week, a conservative estimate suggests that 10–20% of these combinations remain feasible, resulting in roughly 100–200 million valid schedules.
+When scaled across multiple departments and multiple weeks, the size of the scheduling space becomes astronomically large.

+The real complexity, however, doesn’t lie in the sheer number of possible schedules, but in how tightly interwoven constraints like leave, RDOs, staffing minimums and maximums, and per-provider clinic caps—interact to restrict the feasible set.

 To solve this efficiently, we use [CP-SAT](https://developers.google.com/optimization/cp), a powerful open-source solver developed by Google that’s designed for precisely this kind of constraint satisfaction problem.
+CP-SAT treats scheduling as a constraint satisfaction problem, searching systematically for solutions that meet all predefined rules.
+It is particularly well-suited to scheduling problems like this one because it can efficiently prune infeasible branches of the search space and handle both hard constraints and soft preferences.

 ## Inputs
-The scheduler relies on three main inputs:
+The model relies on three main inputs:

 1. Calendar – the date range over which the schedule will be built (see `utils/calendar.py`)